-A lifelong resident of Gladstone, Manitoba, Eileen has a diverse background as an entrepreneur, municipal politician, and community activist.
+A lifelong resident of the Town of Gladstone, Manitoba, Eileen Clarke has a diverse background as an entrepreneur, municipal politician and community activist.

-After selling her business in 2005, Eileen enjoyed a very short retirement before being acclaimed as Mayor of Gladstone in 2006.
-During her 8 years as Mayor, was an active member of the Association of Manitoba Municipalities, serving as Urban Midwestern Director and being elected the association’s Vice President in 2010.
-She was also a leading voice opposing the closure of Hydro and MAFRI offices in rural Manitoba and funding cuts to Rural Economic Development.
+After selling her business in 2005, Eileen enjoyed a very short retirement before being acclaimed as Mayor of the Town of Gladstone in 2006.
+During her eight years as Mayor, she was an active member of the Association of Manitoba Municipalities, serving as Urban Midwestern Director and being elected the Association’s Vice-President in 2010.
+She was also a leading voice opposing the closure of Hydro and Manitoba Agriculture, Food and Rural Initiatives (MAFRI) offices in rural Manitoba and funding cuts to Rural Economic Development.

-Eileen is proud to have called Gladstone home her entire life.
+Eileen is proud to have called the Town of Gladstone home.
 While juggling the demands of running a growing business, she and her husband Bob raised two wonderful children and are now proud grandparents.
-She is proud to serve her community as MLA and is committed to bringing a better future to Manitoba.